Shyla09/seeforu/README.md

 SeeForU is an AI-powered image captioning and audio narration system designed to enhance accessibility for visually impaired users.
 It generates natural language descriptions of images using a deep learning model and vocalizes them in real time using text-to-speech synthesis.

 Tech Stack
-Encoder: Pretrained ResNet-50 CNN (feature extractor)
+Encoder: ResNet-50 CNN (feature extractor)
 Decoder: LSTM-based RNN trained from scratch
 Dataset: Flickr8k
 Libraries: PyTorch, torchvision, NLTK, gTTS, Gradio